railroadmedia/railcontent/docs-new/Permissions API.md

 <!-- END_00fbbab029caab0b24691443083c1788 -->

 <!-- START_4342e3c5e05a771e85749f018f936e97 -->
-## Dissociate (&quot;unattach&quot;) permissions from a specific content or all content of a certain type
+## Dissociate permissions from a specific content or all content of a certain type

 ### HTTP Request